 - Cut the bread into 1cm cubes and toss with the salt, pepper and thyme and drizzle with a little olive oil

 - Bake in the oven till golden and crisp, remove and allow to cool completely

-- Whizz the garlic in food prcessor
+- Whizz the garlic in food prcessor along with the herbs

 - Add the croutons and pulse till you have crumbs